Same-Day Wasp & Hornet Nest Removal & Extermination of Wasps

 In many areas around Vancouver BC wasp removal is an effort that affects both human and local insect community.
-The wasp is an economically beneficial insect, especially in the field of agriculture as they prey on pest insects.
-On the other hand, the same insect becomes foe when it cause harm to living community.
-There are over 75,000 species of wasps and few among them are considered as most hazardous because of their venom stings.
-Wasps cause a big trouble when they begin to intrude in recreational areas, especially around picnic.
-The situation gets even worse when sometimes found in Christmas tree shipments.
+The wasp is an economically beneficial insect, especially in the field of agriculture as they prey on other pest insects.
+On the other hand, the same insect becomes a foe when it causes harm to the human community.
+There are over 75,000 species of wasps, but only some species are considered dangerous because of their venom stings.
+Wasps cause big trouble when they begin to intrude in recreational areas, especially around picnics.
+The situation gets even worse when they come with Christmas tree shipments.

 Wasps typically live in colonies that are headed by queens.
-They often attack bee hives in search of foraging worker bees and also intend steal their honey, bee larvae and pupae from the hive.
+They often attack beehives foraging worker bees and stealing their honey, bee larvae, and pupae.

 How do wasps appear?

-Appearance of wasps differs based on the type of species.
-Perhaps, it can be identified by some of the common features such as slender body posing cylindrical legs, narrow waist, pair of wings, covered tiny hairs and a shiny appearance.
+The appearance of wasps differs based on the type of species.
+Perhaps, it can be identified by some of the common features, such as slender body posing, cylindrical legs, narrow waist, a pair of wings, covered tiny hairs, and a shiny appearance.
 The most common types of wasps that people encounter in Metro Vancouver area are yellow jackets, bald-faced hornets, and paper wasps.

 Life cycle of wasps

-Wasp colonies will survive only for one year where all dies almost in the beginning of autumn expect the newly produced queens.
+Wasp colonies survive only for a year.
+The whole colony typically dies at the beginning of autumn except for the newly produced queens.
 The new queens leave their old nest and find a new one.
-Queen wasp can produce 100- 2000 eggs per day.
-These special eggs hatch out after some days and when it reaches pupa stage they turn into virgin queens and male drone wasps.
+Queen wasps can produce 100- 2000 eggs per day.
+These special eggs hatch after some days.
+When they reach pupa stage, they turn into virgin queens and male drone wasps.

-Wasps are predators they feed on other insects such as flies, caterpillars, beetles and other pests.
-During autumn and rear summer their food priorities change as their nests decline when queens stop laying eggs.
-They focus in collecting sweets and carbohydrates so they haunt outdoors where food or drinks are served.
-They feed on pollen and nectar from variety of flowers for obtaining sweet contents.
+Wasps are predators, so they feed on other insects, such as flies, caterpillars, bald-faced hornet beetles, and other pests.
+During autumn and near the end of summer, their food priorities change as their nests decline when queens stop laying eggs.
+They focus on collecting sweets and carbohydrates, so they hunt outdoors where food or drinks are served (like picnics!).
+They feed on pollen and nectar from a variety of flowers to obtain sweet content.

-Chemical treatments using residual insecticide can be done for removing nests but only professional companies have to handle this process.
+- Chemical treatments using residual insecticide can be done for removing nests, but only professional companies can handle this process.

-Aerosol treatment can be used for destroying wasps those exist in exposed wasp nests.
+- Aerosol treatment can be used for destroying wasps that exist in exposed wasp nests.

-Pour soap and water solution into the entrance that helps to exterminate the insects if ground wasp nests are found.
-Later cover the nest entrance with soil.
+- Pour soap and water solution into the entrance to exterminate the insects if ground wasp nests are found.
+Afterward, cover the nest entrance with soil.